≪ Go to our review of Rain Jackets - Men's

-We consider the Watertight II on of the better entry-level rain jackets on the market.
-Constructed with two-layer fabric technology and a mesh liner, it's comfortable and waterproof for around town and a good option for cool weather work and casual hiking or a day of resort skiing every now and then.
+We consider the Watertight II one of the better entry-level rain jackets on the market.
+Constructed with two-layer fabric technology and a mesh liner, it's comfortable and waterproof for around town and a good option for cool weather work and casual hiking or a day of resort skiing now and then.

 This jacket kept us dry during our side-by-side shower tests and kept the rain out while working in it.
 The hood is quite simple and doesn't offer any cinching feature on the back, meaning it feels floppy and loose, and doesn't offer particularly great peripheral vision; however, it works well enough as far as keeping the wearer's head dry.
 The Watertight II offers a fairly large brim over the brow, mostly keeping the rain off the wearer's face, but it is not stiffened.

-This hood fits really well over a baseball cap, though not as well over a lower-profile bike helmet, should either of those items ever end up being part of your regular rainy day costume.
+This hood fits well over a baseball cap, though not as well over a lower-profile bike helmet, should either of those items ever end up being part of your regular rainy day costume.
 If you plan to climb or bike with a helmet regularly, we'd steer you toward the Marmot PreCip or Patagonia Torrentshell which feature bigger hoods that work better with a helmet.
-The wrist cuffs have a simple Velcro tab for cinching them down, which is nice for gardening or working in the rain.
+The wrist cuffs have a simple Velcro tab for cinching them down, which is helpful for gardening or working in the rain.
 Finally, this jacket beads water well, but the DWR will need maintenance over time.
 After a few hikes, areas that are vulnerable to wear — primarily the forearms and shoulders — were losing their DWR and beginning to wet out.